 Current status + progress

-Worldwide, nearly 33 million children have been forcibly displaced at the end of 2019
+Worldwide, more than 33 million children have been forcibly displaced at the end of 2020

-This number includes some 12.6 million child refugees (including children among Palestine refugees registered with UNRWA), almost 1.5 million asylum-seeking children and an estimated 19.4 million children displaced within their own country by violence and conflict.
-On top of those numbers come another 2.1 million more children living in internal displacement as consequence of natural disasters.
+This number includes some 11.8 million child refugees (10.0 million under UNHCR mandate and 1.8 million Palestine children registered as refugees with UNRWA), around 1.3 million asylum-seeking children and an estimated 20.4 million children displaced within their own country by violence and conflict.
+On top of those numbers come another 2.9 million more children living in internal displacement as consequence of natural disasters.

 Children are dramatically over-represented among the world’s refugees.
-Children make up less than one third of the global population, but they were 50 per cent of the world’s refugees in 2019.
+Children make up less than one third of the global population, but almost half among the world’s refugees in 2020.
 Today, nearly 1 in 3 children living outside their countries of birth are child refugees; for adults, the proportion is less than 1 in 20.

 Notes on the data